 Activate the Assembler through the virtual machine console

-- Select the newly imported Virtual Machine for the Assembler.
+- Select the newly deployed Virtual Machine for the Assembler.

 - Log in with username expel and password expel.

-- Run the passwd command to set a unique and secure password on the “expel” account.
-You must first type the existing password, then type the new password twice.
-Remember the new password.
+- Set a unique and secure password for the expel account.
+First type the existing password (expel), then type the new password 2 more times.
+Securely store the new password per your organization's policies.
 You need it to log in to the Assembler again.

 Note: Your password must be at least 8 characters and not a word found in the dictionary.